junjun107/fullstack_travel_blog/README.md

 ## Full Stack Travel Journal

-A full stack app to show a list of places you have traveled.
+A full stack web application to show a list of places you have traveled.

-### How to setup the app
+## How to setup the app

+### Backend

 Setup Server